 OK, I admit it, I watch for road kill.
-So do plenty of other people who are associated with the museum.
+The roads through the bayous of Louisiana sometimes seem littered with the two mammal species mentioned above.
+Plenty of other people who are associated with the museum watch for roadkill too.
 Wildlife does not fare well when there are millions of cars traveling at high speeds.
 But most people do not even notice.
 The only good thing for us is that it can sometimes mean a specimen with data.
 But of course, you have to notice it, and you have to stop, go back, and pick it up (and you have to hope it hasn’t been destroyed).
 That can mean picking the right time to make a dash in the break between the millions of speeding cars.
 One morning several weeks ago, as I was driving down Howard Street (Evanston/Chicago) taking my son Pete to the high school, I spotted something on the road.
 The snow had just melted so there was trash, but this looked like something small, with a big head.
 Saw-whet Owl (Aegolius acadicus) immediately came to mind, but it was a quick look, I was driving, there was traffic, and Pete had to get to school, so I kept going.
 I dropped Pete off, but I decided it wasn’t out of my way to go back and check.

 There is always a sense of mystery associated with going back.
 One Fall day in Tucson, Arizona, Steve Russell, my major professor at the University of Arizona and the curator of the U of A bird collection, there stopped when he saw something beside the road and went back to pick up one of the few specimens of Philadelphia Vireo (Vireo philadelphicus) for the state (specimen #UAz015138).
 The state’s only record of Sooty Shearwater (Puffinus griseus) was a bird found on a highway outside of Yuma.
 I remember someone joking that if there were more roads maybe there would be more Sooty Shearwaters in Arizona.